-Why delivering your e-mails into users inbox became so hard and what you can do to about it
+Why delivering into your users inbox became so hard and what you can do to about it?

 If you are an email marketer you know that ISPs are making your life harder.
-A lot has worsened in 2015 and you have probably seen your deliverability rate fall to the ground.
+A lot has worsened this year and you have probably seen your deliverability rate fall to the ground.
 We all have suffered at some level and this new scenario is forcing us to take email strategy and governance to a whole new level.
+Critical among this is that report spam has become the new unsubscribe for all email.

 ISPs have been getting harder and harder on spam fighting policies for high volume senders and it doesn’t matter if you are a viagra spammer or not.